-Open plan living redefined maximizing spaces in residential and commercial properties.
+Open-plan living redefines maximizing spaces in residential and commercial properties.
 This interior plan combines multiple rooms by eliminating several walls in between.
+Open-plan living in homes usually combines the kitchen, living room, and dining room.
+Expanding the kitchen into the dining room has gained popularity among homeowners because it maximizes engagement and entertaining.

 This article dives into the advantages of expanding your kitchen into the dining room and other expectations, including costs.